Frequently Asked Advising Questions

 How do I apply for a Medical Leave of Absence?

-Medical leaves are handled differently.
-Please complete a Medical LOA Form and submit to Lubin Graduate Academic Advisement to begin the process.
-You can find the form and the Medical Leave of Absence Policy on the OSA website: https://www.pace.edu/sites/default/files/files/OSS/PAX/medical-leave-of-absence-policy.pdf
+You can find the form and the Medical Leave of Absence Policy on the Registrar's website: https://www.pace.edu/sites/default/files/2021-05/medical-leave-of-absence-packet.pdf.

 What must I do for graduation?

-All students must file a Graduation and Diploma Application online with the Office of Student Assistance 9-12 months prior to their intended graduation date (check for specific deadlines on the OSA - Graduation Information webpage).
+All students must file a Graduation and Diploma Application online with the Registrar 9-12 months prior to their intended graduation date (check for specific deadlines on the Registrar - Graduation Information webpage).
 It is strongly recommended that all students meet with a Lubin Graduate Academic Advisor prior to their final two semesters in order to do a comprehensive program review.
 Please note: Students cannot obtain a diploma without officially applying for graduation.
 Visit: https://www.pace.edu/osa/graduation/graduation-and-conferral-degrees

 What is the difference between a full-time (FT) and part-time (PT) student?